LLQ95/PlasRisk/data/locked_v1.1.1/README.md

 All analyses use a single, pre-specified split (`seed = 42`):
 **train 475,779 / validation 158,591 / locked test 158,594 = 792,964 PSCs**.
 The locked test set was evaluated exactly once.
-A frozen archive of this package is deposited at Zenodo under DOI **[ZENODO DOI TO BE ADDED]**; please cite the Zenodo archive in addition to the paper if you use these files.

 ## Files